 The soft timber is suitable for plywood and matchwood and is used locally as small timber.
 The plant bears sweetly scented white to pink flowers and red capsular fruit.
 The bark is whitish to pale brown and flaking, similar to B. sacra and B. frereana.
 Like other Boswellia species that produce frankincense, the resin channels are located just below the inner bark.
-The tapping blaze is a square of 2.5 centimeters that is made only on the surface at a depth of 1 millimeter.
+The tapping blaze is a square of 2.5 centimeters made only on the surface at a depth of 1 millimeter.
 The tree can be tapped 8–12 times during dry periods, and trees can yield resin for 50–60 years.

 African Frankincense from Ethiopia is classified into five grades based on granule size, color, and purity.
-The first grade includes white granules that are 6 mm and larger in diameter and larger; the second includes 4–6 mm granules; the third includes 2–4 mm granules; the fourth includes brown and black granules of any size; and the fifth grade is powder mixed with bark.
+The first grade includes white granules that are 6 mm and larger in diameter and larger; the second includes 4–6 mm granules; the third includes 2–4 mm granules; the fourth includes brown and black granules of any size; and the fifth grade is a powder mixed with bark.

 B.papyrifera frankincense has a fruity and citrus aroma with a predominantly soft orange flavor.
 B. papyrifera comprises 90 percent of exported frankincense; B. neglecta and B. rivae comprise the rest.
 Most frankincense produced from the region is exported to China for use in traditional medicine.
-The distilled oil is exported to Europe for use in incense in Orthodox and Roman Catholic ceremonies, though sandalwood is a popular alternative.
+The distilled oil is exported to Europe for incense in Orthodox and Roman Catholic ceremonies, though sandalwood is a popular alternative.